-Rice whose radioactive cesium level falls below the maximum limits can be shipped if the management plan for properly managing and inspecting them has been put in place.
+In addition to IV 3 in the main text, rice whose radioactive cesium level falls below the maximum limits can be shipped if the management plan for properly managing and inspecting them has been put in place.

 Mushrooms, Wild edible plants, etc.